 MRI and CT scans, for locating the position of the tumor

 Biopsy where a small section of your tumor tissue is removed and thoroughly examined under a microscope.
 This gives information on the tumor's composition, so the best line of treatment can be devised.

 In addition to these two main types of diagnosis, a detailed medical history is taken and a neurological and physiological exam that tests your memory, vision, balance and coordination, amongst other physical and cognitive abilities, is also carried out.

 The first line of defense against a glioblastoma is surgery.
 The aim of the surgery is to remove as much of the tumor as possible and relieve the pressure that it exerts on the brain.
 The glioblastoma surgery is commonly performed under general anaesthesia.
 Here’s an overview of the procedure:

-The surgeon will first perform a craniotomy, which is the removal of a part of the bone from the skull to have access to the brain.
+The surgeon will first perform a craniotomy, which is the removal of a part of the bone from the skull to open access to the brain.

-The surgeon will then proceed to remove the tumor, as much as is feasible, using specified surgical equipment and tools.
-Glioblastomas are infiltrative tumors which makes them hard to completely remove.
+The surgeon will then proceed to remove the tumor, or as much of it as possible, using specified surgical equipment and tools.
+Glioblastomas are infiltrative tumors, which makes them hard to completely remove.